 For HACC students completing the A.S. degree in Engineering, transferring to Elizabethtown to finish your B.S. degree should be a smooth process requiring only 2 additional years, due to our Dual Admission program.
 HACC students are also eligible to take two Elizabethtown engineering courses with tuition waived, which can further accelerate your degree.
 Please discuss these options with your advisor at HACC in consultation with Elizabethtown Admissions and Engineering faculty.

-At E-town, you will receive a personalized learning experience with small classes and one-on-one attention.
+At Etown, you will receive a personalized learning experience with small classes and one-on-one attention.
 The Engineering department consists of eight professors, plus two adjunct faculty, a full-time physics research scientist, and a full-time fabrication technician.
-With concentrations in electrical, environmental, industrial and systems, mechanical, biomedical and civil engineering, our students are prepared to enter the workforce directly upon graduation or continue into further education.
+With concentrations in biomedical, civil, computer, electrical, environmental, industrial and systems, mechanical and mechatronics engineering, our students are prepared to enter the workforce directly upon graduation or continue into further education.
 96% of our graduates are in full-time employment or studying in a graduate program within one year of graduation, with faculty and our extensive alumni network here to support you, no matter what your career goals are.

 Engineering and Elizabethtown College

-At E-town, you will receive a personalized learning experience with small classes and one-on-one attention.
+At Etown, you will receive a personalized learning experience with small classes and one-on-one attention.
 The Engineering department consists of eight professors, plus two adjunct faculty, a full-time physics research scientist, and a full-time fabrication technician.
-With concentrations in electrical, environmental, industrial and systems, mechanical, biomedical and civil engineering, our students are prepared to enter the workforce directly upon graduation or continue into further education.
+With concentrations in biomedical, civil, computer, electrical, environmental, industrial and systems, mechanical and mechatronics engineering, our students are prepared to enter the workforce directly upon graduation or continue into further education.

 The Blue Jay Community